Mississippi Labor Laws Guide

 However, employers can choose to offer both meal and rest breaks.
 In those cases, federal rules apply.

-If an employer does offer either type of break, the law states that:
+Therefore, if an employer does offer either type of break, the law states that:

 Breastfeeding laws in Mississippi